AGCCS/AGCCS-CTRL22/README.md

 ## Prototype

 The below photo shows our hardware (rev 1.2) assembled in an enclosure to include mains contactors, leakage current detector/protection and current transformers.
-It is supplied by a 3phases 32A CEE cable on the left, with power forwarded to the CCS 2 outlet on the right.
+It is supplied by a three-phases 32A CEE cable on the left, with power forwarded to the CCS 2 outlet on the right.

 <img src="./images/hardware_1_2_enclosure.jpeg" alt="Rev 1.2" style="zoom:80%;" />